ibm-cloud-docs/monitoring/customize_agent.md

 {:shortdesc}

+## Linux Sysdig agent
+{: #linux}

-The Sysdig agent uses two configuration files that specify what data to collect automatically:
+The Linux Sysdig agent and the containers Sysdig agent use two configuration files that specify what data to collect automatically:

 | File                   | Description                                                     | Location                                |
 |------------------------|-----------------------------------------------------------------|-----------------------------------------|